CPAP humidification & tubing accessories | Resmed

 CPAP humidification and tubing

-Dry mouth and a stuffy nose are common CPAP side effects, but our CPAP humidification accessories keep the air you breathe warm and moist to deliver comfortable and moderate levels of airflow.
+Dry mouth and a stuffy nose are common CPAP side effects, but our CPAP humidification accessories help keep the air you breathe warm and moist to deliver comfortable airflow.

 CPAP humidification solutions